nnekaou/Greetings/README.md

 Welcome to my newest webpage.
 Here you can find my interests and a little bit about my experiences.
 I am excited for you to get to know me!
 Feel free to contact me at nudeagba@stevens.edu.

-I am a self-driven Software Engineering student with two years of leadership experience.
-As a student with a strong interest in technology and social sciences; I am eager to obtain a research position that will allow me to expand my skills in data analysis and computational social science.
+A self-driven Software Engineering student with three years of work and leadership experience.
+As a student with a strong interest in technology and social sciences; I am eager to obtain a position that will allow me to expand my skills in data analysis and computational social science.

 ## Experiences